FIWARE/tutorials.Roles-Permissions/README.md

 }
 ```

-Copy the Application Client id to be used for all other application requests - in the case above
+Copy the Application Client ID to be used for all other application requests - in the case above
-the id is `3782c5e3-88f9-481a-9b3c-2f2d6f604482`
+the ID is `3782c5e3-88f9-481a-9b3c-2f2d6f604482`

 ### Read Application Details